SSamoridny/Homework-4/README.md

 - Incorrect answer subtracts time from the clock
 - When all questions are answered or the clock hits 0 then the game is over
 - When the game is over then show final score and ask for initials and store them

+I worked on this for a few days, running over my allotted time.
+I was able to get fairly close and I had to hand it in with some functionality missing which I hate to do.

+This Quiz has 5 questions on the topic of JavaScript and I used some basic CSS to create the layout rather than bootstrap.
+I believe it follows most of the criteria quite well.

+-Upon getting a correct answer the answer loads to the 'SCORE' box
+ - Upon getting an answer incorrect I was able to make it take away 5 seconds from the timer -Upon completion I was able to add a High Score list where you can enter your name and score as well as a clear button to remove the scores.

+ I hope you enjoy my modest assignment as the output did not match the effort but I had to move forward.

+ Thank you,
+ Shaun Samoridny